sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 # OpenSCAD code for MAKE3-Arm

-This folder contains the OpenSCAD documents that define the MAKE3-Arm and Controllers.
+This folder contains the OpenSCAD files that define the MAKE3-Arm and Controllers.

 Familiarity with OpenSCAD is required, to make the files for printing and to interogate the design.